The Delta

 Story & Plot Summary: The Delta

-Quick Plot Summary: The Delta is a Drama film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1997, The Delta is a Drama film directed by Ira Sachs.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Shayne Gray.

 Ending Explained: The Delta

-The final moments of The Delta reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Delta reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Delta?